PainfulDiodes/BeanPort/README.md

 ## Status

 Measured throughput: 10MHz Z80 target to host is solid at ~45KB/s sustained with zero data loss.

-Host-to-target is reliable for normal operation - using a terminal emulator for typing and pasting text file content, but a raw, unthrottled burst write from a naive client needs pacing (small chunks, a short delay between them).
+Whilst host-to-target is also reliable for normal operation - using a terminal emulator for typing and pasting text file content - a raw, unthrottled burst write from a client is not reliable and needs pacing: small chunks, a short delay between them.

 ## Hardware